Understanding Immunotherapy for Lung Cancer

 What is immunotherapy?

-Immunotherapy is a type of cancer treatment that uses the body's immune system to fight cancer.
+Immunotherapy is a cancer treatment that uses the body's immune system to fight cancer.

 Unlike chemotherapy, immunotherapy does not attack cancer cells directly.
 Instead, it stimulates your immune system to recognize and attack the cancer cells.